openstack/ironic-specs/specs/approved/active-node-creation.rst

 State Machine Impact
 --------------------

-Implementation of a new state transition from ``MANAGABLE`` state to ``ACTIVE`` state utilizing an intermediate state of ``ADOPTING`` which takes the following actions.
+Implementation of a new state transition from ``MANAGEABLE`` state to ``ACTIVE`` state utilizing an intermediate state of ``ADOPTING`` which takes the following actions.